Why the World's Largest Ship Propeller is Made of Bronze

 The ship propeller has a diameter of 31.5 feet (9.6 meters) and weighs over 130 tons.
 Because of its massive size, it required two weeks to cool after casting.
 After that, it took another three weeks of milling before it was ready for delivery and installation.

-To give you a sense of the massive size of Emma Maersk's ship propeller, while the Emma Maersk propeller ranks number one in the world, the Queen Elizabeth 2 ranks five and the Bismark ranks eight.
+To give you a sense of the massive size of Emma Maersk's ship propeller, while the Emma Maersk propeller ranks number one in the world, Queen Elizabeth 2 ranks five and the Bismark ranks eight.

 Special Features of the Environmentally-Sound Emma Maersk